rcs333/CLOMP/README.md

 Then finally just run
 `python trim_host.py; python host_filter.py; python snap_shell.py; python tie_break.py`
 This assumes that you want to host trim then host filter and that all your files are in a folder with the extension .fastq.
 This can all be tweaked by changing the wildcard expressions in the opening for loops.
 Additionally, if you created more than 14 SNAP databases you'll have to modify the loops.

+# Actually Running this

+# Description of process (for people who might not be HUGE nerds)